 River Road employs two research methodologies – Systematic and Dynamic.

-Systematic Research: Screening of the firm’s two principal databases — Value Line and FactSet.
+Systematic Research: Screening of the firm’s principal databases.

-- Quantitative screening through FactSet: Identifies stocks that best exhibit the Strategy’s five critical criteria
+- Quantitative screening through FactSet (proprietary stock screens): Identifies stocks that best exhibit the Strategies’ critical criteria

-Dynamic Research: An active search for attractive candidates among:
+Dynamic Research: An active search for attractive candidates among a myriad of sources, including:

 - Competitor analysis

-- Various other contacts and resources established by the Portfolio’s management team
+- Various other contacts and resources established by the portfolio management team

 II.
 Security Analysis

-- Attractive business model: Sustainable, predictable, understandable, with reasonable growth prospects and high returns on equity and invested capital
+- Attractive business model: Understandable, predictable, and sustainable; high returns on equity and invested capital; and reasonable growth prospects

 III.
 Portfolio Construction